Zackyy1/Zackyy1/README.md

 <br/>

-- 🌱 Currently learning new Frontend tech, like Vite, Astro & Svelte, as well as Motion Canvas
+- 🌱 Coding side-projects for fun

 - ❓ Have you heard of an air freshener that works with telepathy?
 It makes scents when you think about it.

-- ⚡ Coding every day.
+- ⚡ Not coding every day.
+Live your life, folks.

 <br/>